njsmith/numpy-grant-planning/brainstorming.md

     * need to have compatibility shims for old-style loop registration
     * need mechanism at loop level to create output dtype objects

+    * NA/where support in loops

+    * we also need to enhance the ufuncs machinery for duck arrays: kwargs, more axis control, etc.; should think about these together

+    * @shoyer has some idea about letting arbitrary functions be sorta-ufunc-ish and having a general dispatch mechanism (`__array_func__`?) that I don't fully understand, but we should touch base more as we get closer.

   * categorical data
     * Contact:
       * pandas dev